-This statement describes the provision in place from Telford & Wrekin Virtual School to support the education of Children Previously in Care (known nationally as Previously Looked after Children).
+This statement describes the provision in place from Telford & Wrekin Virtual School to support the education of Children Previously in Care (known nationally as Previously Looked after Children) and Children in Kinship Care arrangements.

-From September 2018, a new statutory duty on Local Authorities to provide support for Previously Looked after Children (PLAC) through a Virtual School Head came into effect.
+In September 2018, a new statutory duty on Local Authorities to provide support for Previously Looked after Children (PLAC) through a Virtual School Head (VSH) came into effect.
 The Virtual School Head 'will be a source of advice and information to help their parents to advocate for them as effectively as possible.
 VSHs are not acting as part of the corporate parent role in these circumstances but are there to promote the educational achievement of these children through the provision of advice and information to relevant parties.'